Team-building games for companies, organizations, and teams

 Project teams, processes, departmental work

-Debriefing: Where did "my task" end – and where did real collaboration begin?
+Evaluation: Where did “my task” end – and where did real collaboration begin?

-4) Spaghetti Tower (Marshmallow Challenge)
+4) Spaghetti tower (Marshmallow challenge)

 20–45 minutes